tewhatuora/api-standards/docs/api-development/02-API Design.md

 design to the underlying data structure.
 Another common pitfall is to design APIs as an extension to, or way into, monolithic legacy systems.
 This should be avoided as it tightly couples the API to the legacy system.
-Both of these pitfalls will create issues for both provider and consumers in the long term.
+Both of these pitfalls will create issues for both API providers and API consumers in the long term.

 At this point in the design process, agility is probably more important than completeness.
 Share early design thoughts and interface